 - Most library resources require you to log in with your Wheelock ID and password.
 Get troubleshooting help here.

-- Check out the Wheelock College Library YouTube channel for show-and-tell help on conducting library research and citing your sources.
+- Looking to DIY?
+Check out the Wheelock College Library YouTube channel for show-and-tell help on conducting library research and citing your sources.

 Faculty teaching in distance programs are encouraged to get in touch with Maric Kramer, Learning & Research Services Librarian, to discuss options for class-based librarian support.